-A false positive for one company might not be a false positive for another.
+False positives for one company might not be false positives for another.

 Here's a false positive example.
 You might be developing software that will go in a .
 Lives could be at risk if there are issues in the software.
 So, if you have a rule that there can be no DBZ issues — and you get a diagnostic that there are — you’ll need to carefully evaluate each violation.